Communication Guidelines

 Before the Meeting:

-- Create an agenda and share it in advance
+- Create an agenda and share it at least 24 hours in advance

 - Make attendance optional when possible